tico-19/tico-19.github.io/index.md

 * [Announcement from TWB](https://translatorswithoutborders.org/TICO-19-announcement) Title: "TWB partners with tech leaders to develop COVID-19 language technology for 37 languages"
 * [Slator article](https://slator.com/machine-translation/twb-big-tech-academia-take-on-covid-19-language-challenge/) Title: "TWB, Big Tech, Academia Take on Covid-19 Language Challenge"
 * [DevEx article](https://www.devex.com/news/opinion-covid-19-calls-for-disrupting-the-way-we-communicate-in-a-crisis-97641) Title: "Opinion: COVID-19 calls for disrupting the way we communicate in a crisis"
+* [Language Magazine article](https://www.languagemagazine.com/2020/07/27/covid-translation-initiative-takes-off/) Title: "COVID Translation Initiative Takes Off"

 ## Contact

 Contact us at:   `tico19 [dot] 2020 [at] gmail [dot] com`.

+## Invitation for Contributions

+We make a public call for community contributions to the TICO-19  project.

+* You can contribute by translating the TICO-19 benchmark in more languages.
+Ideally, the benchmark will grow to cover as many of the world's languages as possible!
+However, we note that a large portion of the benchmark includes medical terminology which is important to accurately translate.
+Thus, we strongly encourage that professional translators handle the technical content, and that you follow a rigorous process of Quality Assurance (e.g. a process similar to the one described in our paper) over the produced translations.
+Reach out to us and we will be glad to provide details on our QA process.
+* If you are a professional translator and have already produced COVID-19 related content, you can share your translation memory and we will combine and release it with ours.
+Similarly, if you have compiled terminologies with COVID-19 terms, or if you find errors in our published terminologies, reach out and we will update them accordingly.
+* You can volunteer with Translators without Borders (TWB) if you are fluent in at least one language other than your native language.
+Whether you are interested in translating medical texts or translating for crisis response, there are engaging projects available to suit all preferences.
+Professional translators are especially encouraged to apply.
+Click here to complete the [Translator Application Form](https://trommons.org/register).

+All community contributions will be properly acknowledged and labeled as such.

 ## Contributors